HewlettPackard/dc-rl/README.md

 ### Data Center Configuration File
-The customization of the data center is done through the `dc_config.json` file located in the `utils` folder.
-This file allows users to specify every aspect of the data center environment design.
+The customization of the DC is done through the `dc_config.json` file located in the `utils` folder.
+This file allows users to specify every aspect of the DC environment design.

 #### Example Configuration File Structure
 ```json